-This year marks the 27th anniversary of BMF and during this time the Fund has raised an incredible £27million.
 Since Bobby’s death, mortality rates for bowel cancer have fallen by more than 30%.
-But sadly the disease still kills 44 people in the UK every day, showing there is still a long way to go to achieve our goal of tackling bowel cancer.
+But sadly, the disease still kills 45 people in the UK every day, showing we still have a long way to go to achieve our goal of tackling bowel cancer.